-Portfolio Name Base Fee Rate (%) Full Performance Rate vs. Benchmark Index Performance Adjusted Investment Advisory Fee Rate (%) Actual Investment Advisory Fee Rate (%) (for the fiscal year ended December 31, 2020) Mid Cap Value Portfolio (1) 0.64 ± 4.00% 0.62 0.62
+Portfolio Name Average Daily Net Assets of the Portfolio Contractual Investment Advisory Fee (%) (annual rate) Actual Investment Advisory Fee Rate (%) (for the fiscal year ended December 31, 2020) Global Technology and Innovation Portfolio (1) All Asset Levels 0.64 0.64

-(1) Janus Capital has agreed to waive its investment advisory fee and/or reimburse Portfolio expenses to the extent that the Portfolio's total annual fund operating expenses (excluding any performance adjustments to management fees, shareholder servicing fees, such as transfer agency fees (including outof-pocket costs and expenses payable pursuant to the Transfer Agency Agreement), brokerage commissions, interest, dividends, taxes, acquired fund fees and expenses, and extraordinary expenses) exceed a certain level for at least a one-year period commencing on April 30, 2021.
+(1) Janus Capital has agreed to waive its investment advisory fee and/or reimburse Portfolio expenses to the extent that the Portfolio's total annual fund operating expenses (excluding fees payable pursuant to a Rule 12b-1 plan, shareholder servicing fees, such as transfer agency fees (including out-of-pocket costs and expenses payable pursuant to the Transfer Agency Agreement), brokerage commissions, interest, dividends, taxes, acquired fund fees and expenses, and extraordinary expenses) exceed a certain level for at least a one-year period commencing on April 30, 2021.
 Application of an expense waiver and its effect on annual fund operating expenses is reflected, when applicable, in the "Fees and Expenses of the Portfolio" table in the Portfolio Summary of the Prospectus, and additional information is included under "Expense Limitation" below.
-The waiver and any applicable performance adjustment is reflected in the actual investment advisory fee rate shown.
+The waiver is reflected in the actual investment advisory fee rate shown.